miracelwhipp/nuget-maven/README.md

 # nuget-maven
-This maven provides a wagon that is capable of downloading nuget artifacts.
+This maven plugin provides a wagon that is capable of downloading nuget artifacts.